San7o/hive-operator/docs/DESIGN.md

 - reacting to CRUD operations on `KivePolicy` resource, which will:

-  - Fetch the information of a file such as the inode number from the matched contianers, hence the name *discover*
+  - Fetch the information of a file such as the inode number and device id from the matched contianers, hence the name *discover*
   - Create `KiveData` resources with the previously fetched information

 The `KiveData` resource is specified later in [KiveData resource](#kivedata-resource).